Fadelix/elsa/README.md

 # elsa.py

-Elsa.py is an alert to send email from modsecurity log you should to set in crontab to run elsa automatically
+Elsa.py is an IPS/IDS alert system, it work with Mod Security and Owasp CRS You should to set in crontab to run elsa automatically